We ♥︎ honesty! Beat EMF may earn a commission through links on this page at no additional cost to you.

 Perhaps the worst part of it all, radiation from your smart meter is emitted 24 hours a day, resulting in prolonged exposure which only increases the chances of developing radiation-related disorders.

-With that said, let’s look at a few ways to protect yourself from smart meter radiation.
+But for many of us, we’re stuck with them, so let’s look at a few ways to protect yourself from smart meter radiation.

 7 Smart Meter Protection Strategies to Reduce Radiation Exposure